leomil72/LM80C/readme.md

 To burn the binaries on the (E)EPROM chips I used a modified version of [TommyPROM](https://github.com/leomil72/TommyPROM) so that I can use 74HCT595 shift registers, but you can use any (E)EPROM programmer you have.
 If you want to replicate my programmer, you need an [Arduino/Genuino Uno](https://www.arduino.cc) board.
 Please buy a *genuine board*, not a counterfit one, to help the open-source project.

 ### Prototyping
-I strongly reccomend you to assemble a prototype on breadboards to be sure that everything is working right.
+I strongly recommend you to assemble a prototype on breadboards to be sure that everything is working right.
 The pictures below represent the LM80C during its development:
 <img src="https://raw.githubusercontent.com/leomil72/LM80C/master/12-Home%20computer/LM80C.jpg" title="LM80C prototype, built upon breadboards" alt="LM80C prototype, built upon breadboards">

 <img src="https://raw.githubusercontent.com/leomil72/LM80C/master/keyboard.jpg" title="LM80C keyboard over the breaboards" alt="LM80C keyboard over the breaboards">